Technical problem with Kela’s remote customer service More information

 Sickness allowance on account of an infectious disease

 Sickness allowance on account of an infectious disease provides cover for loss of income if the physician responsible for infectious disease control in the municipality or hospital district has ordered you into quarantine or isolation, or to be absent from work in order to prevent the spread of an infectious disease.

 Quarantine is when the movements of a person who has been exposed to an infectious disease, or who may have been exposed to an infectious disease, are restricted for example by ordering the person to stay at home.

-You can qualify for the allowance even if you are not incapable of work.
 If you provide for a child aged under 16 years, you can receive infectious disease allowance if your child has been ordered to stay at home due to an infectious disease and for this reason you cannot work.
 Two providers can take turns to stay at home with the child, but infectious disease allowance for one child can only be paid to one of them at a time.
 Provider means the legal guardian of the child.

 You need a decision on absence from work, quarantine or isolation from the physician responsible for infectious disease control in the municipality or hospital district.
 The decision, or a copy of it, must be enclosed with your application.
 A medical certificate A is also accepted, if it contains the corresponding information and has been signed by the physician responsible for infectious disease control.